MiquelVillarroya/Project-I---Pamtumaca-Studios-Bubble-Bobble-/README.md

 Link to our webpage: https://miquelvillarroya.github.io/Project-I---Pamtumaca-Studios-Bubble-Bobble-/

-Video of the implemented features: https://youtu.be/eap9LcwI_Nw
+Video of the 1.0 release: https://youtu.be/Lqo6eIjuFMA

 Miquel's Github account: https://github.com/MiquelVillarroya